sokyran/fullstackopen_course/README.md

-# fullstackopen_course
+# Fullstackopen.com course repository
-JS React Repo made during the fullstackopen.com course.
+Repo with all of submissions made during the course.